Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 <details>
   <summary>Step 3: Derive the Child Private Key</summary>

 Here's where the magic happens!
-We'll use our `master_key` to derive a child private key at the specified path.
-The `derive_priv` method takes two arguments: our secp256k1 context (for crypto operations) and the derivation path we just created.
+Now that we have the derivation path specified, we'll use our `master_key` to derive a child private key at the specified path.
+The `derive_priv` method takes two arguments: our secp256k1 context and the derivation path we just created.

 Since this is an `impl` function, we can access the `KeysManager`'s internal fields using `self`.
-Pretty convenient!

 ```rust
 let derived = self
     .master_key